AtrCheema/AI4Water/docs/hpo.md

 # HyperParameter Optimization
 This module is for optimization of hyper-parameters.
-The `HyperOpt` class performs optimization by minimizing the objective which is defined by a user defined objective function, while space of hyperparameters can be defined by using `Categorical`, `Integer` and `Real` classes.
+The `HyperOpt` class performs optimization by minimizing the objective which is defined by a user defined objective function.
+The space of hyperparameters can be defined by using `Categorical`, `Integer` and `Real` classes.

 For tutorial on using this class, see